How to Clean Couch Fabric — Simple Steps to Revive Your Sofa and Bring Style Back Into Your Home

 Remove residue: "Lastly, vacuum up all the baking soda residue with the brush attachment on your vacuum."

-Ken says this is a great natural cleaning method that avoids cleaning products that are high in chemicals, which can damage the fabric of your couch.
+Ken says this is a great natural cleaning method that avoids cleaning products high in chemicals, which can damage the fabric of your couch.
 He adds, "Using these less harsh and more commonly found household products will give you just as effective a clean without any side effects."

 Another effective method is to mix distilled water, dishwashing liquid, and vinegar and blot onto stained areas.
 Do not rub or scrub your fabric harshly, as this can damage your furniture.
 You can then blot the area with a different cloth and some distilled water to remove any excess cleaning solution.
 With a dry cloth, proceed to blot the area once more and leave the area to dry completely before using the sofa.